minibolt-guide/minibolt/guide/bonus/bitcoin/fulcrum.md

 💡 Fulcrum must first fully index the blockchain and compact its database before you can connect to it with your wallets.
 This can take up to ~3.5 - 4 days.
 Only proceed with the [Desktop Wallet Section](../../bitcoin/desktop-wallet.md) once Fulcrum is ready.

-* Ensure that Fulcrum service is working and listening at the default `50002` port
+* Ensure that Fulcrum service is working and listening at the default `50002` & `50001` ports

   ```sh
   $2 sudo ss -tulpn | grep LISTEN | grep Fulcrum